juslinwaka/flowDefend-001/README.md

 # flowDefend-001

-# 🛡️ LangSec – AI Cybersecurity Assistant | #Langflow
+# 🛡️ FlowDefend – AI Cybersecurity Assistant | #Langflow

-> **LangSec** is an intelligent, Langflow-powered chatbot designed to protect businesses from digital threats — one message at a time.
+> **FlowDefend** is an intelligent, Langflow-powered chatbot designed to protect businesses from digital threats — one message at a time.

-LangSec acts as your 24/7 cybersecurity assistant.
+FlowDefend acts as your 24/7 cybersecurity assistant.
 It helps employees identify phishing emails, understand security policies, respond to incidents, and stay cyber-smart — all through an intuitive chat interface built with [Langflow](https://github.com/logspace-ai/langflow).

-## 🚀 Why LangSec?
+## 🚀 Why FlowDefend?

 Cyberattacks are rising fast.
 Most breaches start with human error — phishing, weak passwords, or policy confusion.

-LangSec is here to:
+FlowDefend is here to:
 - 👀 Detect suspicious emails
 - 🧠 Answer security policy questions (powered by RAG)
 - 🛠️ Guide first response to threats